 Q. How do I nominate MTAA Super as my default fund?

 A. As an employer you are required by law to nominate a default fund for your employees under the Choice of Fund legislation.
 This ensures that for any employees who do not make a choice or their choice cannot be implemented, you can pay SG contributions for them into the default fund.

 To make MTAA Super your default fund, simply list us on your Standard Choice Form or give your new employees our Standard Choice form within 28 days of the date they start employment with you.

 Q. What is the current Superannuation Guarantee (SG) rate?

 A. The amount you must contribute is a percentage of your employees’ ordinary time earnings.
 The SG rate is currently 9.5% and will start increasing by 0.5% each year from 2021/22 up to a maximum of 12% in 2025/26.
 Ordinary-time earnings are the salary or wages paid to employees for their ordinary hours of work, excluding (among other things) overtime.
 It includes over-award payments, bonuses, shift allowances, commissions and paid leave.
-For more information about ordinary-time earnings and SG, contact your Business Development Manager or visit the Australian Taxation Office website.
+For more information about ordinary-time earnings and SG, contact one of our Superannuation Advisers or visit the Australian Taxation Office website.

 Q. How does salary sacrifice work?